h4ck3rm1k3/openmedialibrary/README.md

 ----------

-If you install Open Media Library on a architecture/os that is currently not upported, you need a working python 3.4 installation and the dependencies listed in requirements.txt and requirements-shared.txt:
+If you install Open Media Library on a architecture/os that is currently not supported, you need a working python 3.4 installation and the dependencies listed in requirements.txt and requirements-shared.txt:

     pip3 install -r requirements.txt